QuentinCG/QAzureStorageRestApi/README.md

   // --- UPLOAD ---
   QNetworkReply* uploadFileReply = azure->uploadFile("C:/test.txt", containerName, fileName);
   // You can connect to the reply to be sure it is uploaded sucessfully
+  // (Use azure->uploadFileQByteArray if you have the data in memory)

   // --- LIST CONTAINERS ---
   QNetworkReply* listContainersReply = azure->listContainers();